ion39/DA5401--Assignment-4---CE22B089/README.md

 - Performance evaluation and comparison with the baseline.

 ## Dataset
+- The dataset is very large to be uploaded here in GIT.
+Pls download it from the link given and change the path as nec essary.
 - **Credit Card Fraud Detection Dataset** from Kaggle: [Link](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
 - Highly imbalanced, with few fraudulent transactions.